 Ketso was used in numerous workshops to generate feedback from partners, volunteers and community groups.
 This helped them to see their connection to the heritage of the area, and how the work they do in their local patch fits in with the broader landscape.
 It highlighted the possibility of creating a network of sites for biodiversity and recreation.

 Participants felt that the visual stimulus and the active dialogue required in a Ketso workshop helped develop positive, actionable solutions.
 They liked the physical placement and clustering of the leaves, as well as seeing their Ketso tree develop.
-Ketso has since been used for staff and partnership meetings, as well as further engagement with communities.
+Ketso has since been used for partnership meetings and engagement with communities.
 Ketso Connect has been used to keep this engagement going during the pandemic.
 Read more about this pioneering approach here.

 “The understanding of the people was critical in securing the funding for the Carbon Landscape Project.
 It required not only an ecological perspective; the case needed to be embedded into the social fabric of the whole area, and how the community would use and interact with the site.
 Ketso helped us to look at that from the perspectives of all stakeholders.”